nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * The search is case-insensitive. e.g 'room' will match 'Room'.
   * Only full words will be matched e.g. 'Room' will not match 'Bedroom'.
   * The order of keywords for location search does not matter. e.g. 'Room Living' will match 'Living Room'.
-  * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'<br></br>
+  * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'<br>

   </div>